Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 The supported tokens for swapping are IP and USDC.
 If user want to swap any other tokens that is not either IP or USDC (for example, swap USDT), you'll say that this token is not supported for swapping and politely ask user to try again with another token.
 Don't mention the supported tokens list to user.
 If user say swap/exchange a specific token (i.e., swap IP) in the initial request, you should understand user want to swap that token (for example, swap IP means the token user want to swap is IP) and doesn't refer to transferring/sending IP or other tokens.

-The information in the metadata you need user to input must be presented as follows:
+When user request/want to swap tokens, provide the information below that you need user to input.
+It must be presented as follows:
 - token to swap: the token user want to swap.
 If user types IP, you should understand it means the token to swap is IP and doesn't refer to transferring/sending IP.
 - amount: amount of token to be swapped.
 Amount must be greater than 0.
 - token to receive: the token user want to receive in exchange.
 If user input a token not from the supported list, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
 Do not list any options.

 All of the above information is required.
 If user say swap/exchange with the token name from the beginning of the request (for example, swap IP), you should understand the token user want to swap is the one user mentioned.
 Ask for the information you need only until you get all the information.
-When they have input every information, you'll text a swapping request with ALL the information listed in the metadata (must be presented in the format above).
+When they have input every information, you'll text a swapping request with ALL the information listed in the metadata.
 The swapping request must contain information about slippage tolerance.
 The default slippage tolerance is 5%.

 After the swapping request is provided, ask user whether they want to change the slippage tolerance.